eggohito/origins-kombo/docs/index.md

 * While in 'KOMBO MODE', you can press the Primary ability key to 'force-cast' a 'kombo' you currently have, and you can press the Secondary ability key to cancel 'kombo' casting entirely.

-* You can modify the score of the player(s) in the `ok.combo.max` scoreboard objective to configure the max amount of key presses the player can do while in their 'KOMBO MODE'.
+* You can modify the score of the player(s) in the `o-k.combo.max` scoreboard objective to configure the max amount of key presses the player can do while in their 'KOMBO MODE'.

 * The datapack library uses [PlayerDB](https://github.com/rx-modules/PlayerDB) to store arbitrary data for each player, meaning that each player can cast 'kombos' at the same time without conflicts.